Tim-Brooks/tbrooks8.github.io/_posts/2016-03-13-introducing-precipice.md

 A GuardRail has semantics similar to a [semaphore](https://en.wikipedia.org/wiki/Semaphore_(programming)).
 When you are interested in accessing the code path isolated by the GuardRail, you must request permits.
 At this point, the GuardRail will consult with the provided back pressure mechanisms to determine whether the permits can be acquired or if the access must be rejected.
 If the access is rejected, the rejection metrics will be updated.

 When permits are successfully acquired, the system can safely proceed with execution.
 Upon completion, the permits must be released.
-This can be done manually or there are a number of contexts that Precipice provides to release permits automatically.
+This can be done manually, or there are a number of contexts which Precipice provides to release permits automatically.
 The act of releasing the permits updates the result metrics and latency metrics (if present).
 It also informs backpressure mechanisms that the permits have been released.

 {% gist 9c29d906f0bf7a75b713 %}